JetBrains/jitwatch4i/README.md

 The simple option for creating and loading the compilation log is to enable the "Log compilation" option in the "JITWatch" tab of the run configuration settings.

-If you enable the option, the plugin will create a HotSpot log in a temporary directory and automatically load it after the execution completes.
+If you enable the option, the plugin will create a HotSpot log in a temporary directory.

-Alternatively, you can add the logging options to the VM options of your run configuration, and then load the log file manually using the Analyze | Load HotSpot Compilation Log... menu item.
+Alternatively, you can add the logging options to the VM options of your run configuration, and then load the log file manually.
 To enable logging, you need the following options:

 -XX:+UnlockDiagnosticVMOptions
 -XX:+TraceClassLoading